rogerHuntGauntlet/cco-gauntletv2/Project Docs/VibeCoder.md

 The CCO provides intelligent assistance without becoming intrusive:

 - **Unobtrusive Guidance**: The platform offers suggestions and insights that feel like extensions of your own thought process.
-- **Second Brain Integration**: By learning from your existing notes, conversations, and code, the CCO becomes an extension of your mind rather than a separate tool.
+- **Chief Cognitive Officer Integration**: By learning from your existing notes, conversations, and code, the CCO becomes an extension of your mind rather than a separate tool.
 - **Contextual Awareness**: The system understands when you're in a meeting versus coding and adapts its behavior accordingly.
 - **Progressive Revelation**: Complex features reveal themselves gradually as needed, rather than overwhelming you with options.